Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 In 1848 the town of Mt.
 Pulaski, 11 miles southeast, gained control of the county seat following a referendum.
 County records were transferred there, where another courthouse was built in which Lincoln also argued cases.

-By 1929 industrialist Henry Ford acquired the original Postville courthouse and had it reassembled at his Deerfield Village in Dearborn, Michigan.
+By 1929 industrialist Henry Ford acquired the original Postville courthouse and had it reassembled at his Greenfield Village in Dearborn, Michigan.
 The Illinois site, then, offers a replica of the original building.
 The town of Lincoln, founded in 1853, eventually succeeded Postville.
 It is the only town named for Lincoln before he became President.

 © Abraham Lincoln Online